 Both the SYM’s Chosen Ones and Pixar’s Dailies have evolved into well-honed sessions that produce great results.
-Taking a moment to peek into how they work can provide us a ton of insights into how we can get the most from our own critiques.
+Taking a moment to peek into how they work can provide us with a ton of insights into how we can get the most from our own critiques.

 The Importance of Ritual

-At this point, the kids in the audience would politely raise their hands and the VP would call on them to share what they liked and questions they had about the performance.
-As each person said something nice, the performer would thank them.
+At this point, the kids in the audience would politely raise their hands and the VP would call on them to share what they liked and what questions they had about the performance.
+As each kid said something nice, the performer would thank them.
 The performer would address any questions and give thoughtful consideration to improvement ideas that emerged.
 Everyone in the room was soaking it in.